henrywfyeung/ERC721Copy/README.md

 /**
  * @notice This is the interface of the Mintable Contract, the mintable contract specifies the rule for minting copies.
  * Contracts that inherit the IMintable Interface can define their own rules.
-The creator will first specifies rules
+The creator will first specify rules
  * using the setupRule function.
 Then, the collector can mint a copy with the isMintable function, or subsequently extend
  * the validity of the copy with the isExtendable function.
  */